barSolga/typedout-blog/README.md

 # ![HJEQxYQ.png](https://iili.io/HJEQxYQ.png)
 ## TYPEDOUT - redit clone
 ### Scenerios
-icons: [☑ | ☒]
+icons: [☑ - completed | ☒ - in progress]

 DONE: <br>
 ☑  1.
 User can register account<br>
 ☑  2.
 User can update his profile<br>
 ☑  3.
 User can remove his profile<br>
+☑  4.
+User can login/logout<br>
+☑  5.
+Added user roles<br>

 IN PROGRESS:<br>
-☒ 4.
-User can login/logout<br>
-☒ 5.
-User can view all threads and comment them<br>
 ☒  6.
+User can create category if it wasn`t defined in the past<br>
+☒  7.
 User can create Thread<br>
-☒ 7.
-User can create category if it wasn`t defined in the past<br>
 ☒  8.
-Users can rate comments<br>
+Users can view all threads<br>
 ☒  9.
-User can comment other users threads<br>
+Users can comment threads<br>
 ☒ 10.
+Users can rate comments<br>
+☒ 11.
 Categories contain multiple threads<br>
-☒ 11.
-Each thread can be commented by many users
+☒ 12.
+Each thread can be commented by many users<br>